zulip/zulip-mobile/docs/architecture/realtime.md

   created by the nullary action creator `registerAndStartPolling` (in `eventActions.js`), which invokes `registerForEvents`, which is `/register` in the API binding.
+* (TODO: We'll rework the rest of this section soon.)
 * Which is invoked by `AppDataFetcher`.
 This is a Redux-`connect`ed component that appears near the very top of the hierarchy in `ZulipMobile.js`.
 The component's one job is to listen for changes